aggie-coding-club/Student-Study-Streams/README.md

 User Profiles: Earn reputation points, badges, and achievements based on contributions, encouraging participation and rewarding helpfulness.
 Real-Time Notifications: Receive updates on answers, comments, and mentions, ensuring users stay engaged with relevant discussions.

-# 💡 Why TAMU ClassHub?
+# 💡 Why TAMU Studys?

 Traditional online forums lack the structure to support class-specific discussions.
-TAMU ClassHub addresses this by focusing on Texas A&M courses.
-Whether you're a freshman or a senior, TAMU ClassHub offers an organized space to connect with classmates, gain insights, and succeed in your courses.
+TAMU Studys addresses this by focusing on Texas A&M courses.
+Whether you're a freshman or a senior, TAMU Studys offers an organized space to connect with classmates, gain insights, and succeed in your courses.

 # 🤝 Contributing

-We welcome contributions to improve TAMU ClassHub!
+We welcome contributions to improve TAMU Studys!
 To contribute:

 Fork the repository.
 Create a new branch (git checkout -b feature/YourFeature).